MST currently operates two British-built eleven metre expedition yachts, Bright Star and Eastern Star.

 MST purchased Bright Star at the end of 2018 and after a refit she was brought into use in April 2019.

 Bright Star has proved herself a tough and reliable vessel, as well as a comfortable and easy to sail platform for teaching and learning.
 Bright Star is primarily used for our youth sailing voyages, as well as for RYA training courses.

 Eastern Star of Revelation is our new expedition and racing yacht.

 Year built: 1996

 Number of Sea Staff: 3

 Eastern Star is a Sigma 38, which is a classic cruiser/racer yacht class.
 She was designed by renowned British yacht designer David Thomas for the Royal Ocean Racing Club, who wanted a new design of yacht for safe and exciting offshore racing.
 125 Sigma 38s were built between 1985 and 1996.
 Eastern Star was the very last Sigma 38 ever built, by Northshore Yachts at Itchenor, less than five miles from MST's current base in Northney.

-MST purchased Eastern Star in October 2020 and she is having a comprehensive professional refit over the winter of 2020/21 in order to begin sail training voyages early in 2021.
+MST purchased Eastern Star in October 2020 and she completed a comprehensive professional refit that winter in order to begin sail training voyages in 2021.